19eulb/SWE_2021_41_2024_2_week_6/README.md

 >> + check the version of Python 3 installed in the running Docker container

 > <pre><code> docker inspect --format="{{ .HostConfig.Binds }}" <ossp-container> </pre></code>
->> + gprint the path of mounted directory of the Docker container
+>> + print the path of mounted directory of the Docker container